 Do you carry liability insurance?

-4. If the attorney tells you something you don’t understand, stop him/her and ask for clarification right away.
+- If the attorney tells you something you don’t understand, stop them and ask for clarification right away.

 If you don’t understand something, but you just skip over it and assume you’ll figure it out later – don’t.
 It’s far better to make sure you completely understand something before moving on to the next step, otherwise you and the attorney may have very different views of what is or will be happening.

-5. Once you’ve become a client, remember, time is money.
+- Once you’ve become a client remember, time is money.

 Attorneys do charge for their time.
 Continuous calling will end up costing you money.

-For a referral to an attorney practicing in a particular field, call the Allegheny County Bar Associatios Lawyer Referral Service at 412-261-5555 or visit their website at www.acbalrs.org.
+For a referral to an attorney practicing in a particular field, call the Allegheny County Bar Association’s Lawyer Referral Service at (412) 261-5555 or visit the bar association sponsored www.pittsburghlawyerfinder.org.